 - PN 100 Vocational Adjustments.
 Includes orientation and introduction to practical nursing and the role of the practical nurse in the health field.
 Thirty hours instruction.
 One semester hour. - PN 101 Health.
 The study of personal, family and community health.
 Thirty hours instruction.
 One semester hour. - PN 102 Nursing I. This course presents a foundation structure for learning how to nurse patients.
 It provides a foundation which is used in all nursing courses in the curriculum.
 Three hundred forty five hours instruction.
-(Including clinical laboratory experiences).
-Nine semester hours. - PN 103 Body Structure and Function.
+(Including clinical laboratory experiences.)
+Nine and one half semester hours. - PN 103 Body Structure and Function.
 This course provides basic information about the normal human body that is essential in giving safe, effective nursing care.
 Sixty hours instruction.
 Two semester hours.

 - PN 104 Nutrition.
 This course is designed to provide the framework for the student to see relationships between physical well-being and nourishment, and the mental well-being and nourishment.
 Thirty hours instruction.
 One semester hour. - PN 105 Growth and Development.
 This course is designed to provide insight into the normal pattern of growth and development from conception until death.
 It includes physical, mental, social, and emotional developmental processes.
 Thirty hours instruction.
-One semester hours. - PN 200 Nursing II.
+One semester hour. - PN 200 Nursing II.
 Introduction to conditions of illness and includes causes, body's response, symptoms, diagnostic procedures, treatment, and related terminology.
-Includes theory and clinical experiences.
-One hundred forty hours of instruction.
-Four semester hours. - PN 201 Fundamentals of Pharmacology.
-This course provides basic information related to drugs: classifications, sources, measurement, regulatory requirements.
-Forty hours of instruction.
-One semester hour. - PN 202 Nursing III, Nursing Needs of Children.
-This course is designed to help the learner meet the nursing needs of children with medical-surgical conditions.
-One hundred fourty hours of instruction and practice.
-Five semester hours. - PN 203 Nursing III, Nursing Needs of Adults.
-It is designed to prepare the student to meet the nursing needs of adults with medical-surgical conditions.
-Four hundred and ten hours of instruction and practice.
-Eleven semester hours. - PN 204 Nursing IV.
+It includes fundamentals of drug therapy and safe techniques of administration.
+One hundred eighty hours instruction (including clinical laboratory experiences).
+Five semester hours. - PN 202 Nursing III.
+It is designed to prepare the student to learn to meet the nursing needs of patients with medical-surgical conditions.
+It includes children, adults, aged, and chronically ill.
+Six hundred hours instruction (including clinical laboratory experiences).
+Sixteen and one half semester hours. - PN 204 Nursing IV.
 This course is designed to learn to meet the special needs of the mother during pregnancy, labor and delivery and post-delivery.
 It also emphasizes the unique needs of the newborn.
 One hundred sixty five hours instruction (including clinical laboratory experiences).
-Five semester hours. - PN 205 Nursing V. This course is designed to provide the student with a basic understanding of mental and emotional needs in health and in illness.
-It includes instruction in observation and recognition of signs and symptoms indicationg possible mental and emotional problems.
+Four and one half semester hours. - PN 206 Nursing V. This course is designed to provide the student with a basic understanding of mental and emotional needs in health and in illness.
+It includes instruction in observation and recognition of signs and symptoms indicating possible mental and emotional problems.
 Ninety hours instruction (including clinical laboratory experiences).
-Three semester hours. - PN 206 Drug Administration.
-This course provides the learner with the opportunity to develop safe techniques and skills by supervised practice.
-Forty hours of supervised practice.
-One semester hour. - PN 207 Specialized Areas.
-This course provides the learner with experiences in the supportive and restricted departments in the clinical agency.
-Ninety clinical hours.
-One semester hour. - PN 208 Comprehensive Nursing.
-This course prepares the learner for the graduate role by providing a variety of clinical situations that require less direct supervision.
-One hundred sixty hours of instruction and practice.
-Two semester hours.
+Two and one half semester hours. - PN 208 Comprehensive Nursing.
+Provides opportunity for application of foundation and strengthening skills learned for performing in roles I and II.
+This is the time for transition from student to graduate practical nurse.
+One hundred sixty hours instruction (laboratory experience).
+Four semester hours.